Kensington, Saskatoon: Government and politics

 Kensington exists within the federal electoral district of Saskatoon West.
 It is currently represented by Brad Redekopp of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area is within the constituency of Saskatoon Fairview.
 It is currently represented by Vicki Mowat of the New Democratic Party, first elected in a 2017 by-election.

 In Saskatoon's non-partisan municipal politics, Kensington lies in ward 3.
 It is currently represented by Ann Iwanchuk, first elected in 2011.

 Institutions

 Education

 No plans exist yet for schools in Kensington proper.
-Bethlehem High School and Tommy Douglas Collegiate are located in the Blairmore Suburban Centre immediately to the south.
+Bethlehem High School and Tommy Douglas Collegiate are located in the Blairmore Urban Centre immediately to the south.
 The nearest elementary schools are located in adjacent Confederation Park and Pacific Heights, though the city's public and separate school boards have yet to indicate where students residing in Kensington will be bused until such a time as schools are constructed in the community.

 Parks and recreation

 As of 2022, construction had begun on Lions Century Park.
 The park is to be completed by 2023 and will include a skiing hill, spray park, ball diamond, and playground.
-There are 4 completed parks – Mahoney Park, Ed Jordan Park, Peter H Currie Park, and George H Clare Park.
+There are four completed parks – Mahoney Park, Ed Jordan Park, Peter H Currie Park, and George H Clare Park.